TULiberalArts/Jewish-Studies/pages/undergradaute.md

 [Learn More about Studying Abroad in Israel](https://studyabroad.temple.edu/programs)

 ## Jewish Studies Internships
-The Jewish Studies Internship course engages students trough a hands-on experience with cultural, historical or religious Jewish organizations in Philadelphia's vibrant Jewish community.
+The Jewish Studies Internship course engages students trough hands-on experience with cultural, historical or religious Jewish organizations in Philadelphia's vibrant Jewish community.
 You'll work with the Director of Jewish Studies to develop an appropriate set of readings and complete a research project based on your internship experience.

 ## Academic Advising and Professional Development
-Our award-winning advising staff helps students take full advantage of the College of Liberal Arts’ flexible curriculum by assisting them in developing personalized academic plans that ensure timely graduation.
-We also work closely with our students to ensure they have a rich experience beyond the classroom, complementing academic work with study abroad programs, internships and experiential learning opportunities.
+Our award-winning advising staff helps you take full advantage of the College of Liberal Arts’ flexible curriculum by assisting you in developing a personalized academic plan that ensures you graduate on time.
+We also work closely with you to ensure that you have a rich experience beyond the classroom, complementing academic work with study abroad programs, internships and experiential learning opportunities.

 [Learn More About Our Advising Staff](https://liberalarts.temple.edu/advising)